 The Academy does not guarantee that all students will receive their first three choices.
 In some years there will be more interest in some options than in the others.
-If a student does not receive all three of his or her choices, then the administration will assign the student to an alternative choice based on the student's preferences.
+If a student does not receive all three of their choices, then the administration will assign the student to an alternative choice based on the student's preferences.